rowlandseymour/BSBT/README.md

 ----
 The first step is to create a network from the set of areas.
 Here's an example of a network made from Local Authority Areas in the England:
 ![England Map and Network (BSBT)](man/figures/england_network.png?raw=true) There are two ways to do this in `BSBT`.
 The first is to construct an adjacency matrix, which describes which areas are neighbours.
-This can then be fed into `registered_adjacent_covariance_function`.
-The second way is to use coordinates which can be used with`registered_covariance_matrix`.
+This can then be fed into `constrained_adjacent_covariance_function`.
+The second way is to use coordinates which can be used with`constrained_covariance_matrix`.
 This uses the Euclidean distance metric.

 ## Fitting the Model